zenvenki/my-portfolio/README.md

-# my-portfolio
+# venki's portfolio
-this is my prof portfolio
+This is my professional porfolio . it uses AWS and react